LAbyOne/CloverConfigPlistValidator-app/README.md

 ##
 Direct [Download](https://github.com/LAbyOne/CloverConfigPlistValidator-app/raw/main/CloverConfigPlistValidator.dmg)
 ##
+This will work either:

-This is meant to be used with ccpv installed by clover into `/usr/local/bin`.
+ with ccpv installedby clover into `/usr/local/bin`,

+or use the one compiled into Clover source, will it be `ccpv or CloverConfigPlistValidator_xxxx`.
 ##